GMS2: Telling the player there is a new update available

 Iterating the String

 We're going to need our final three functions now: "string_length", "string_char_at", and a "for loop".
 We're going to use the rather simple "string_length" to, shockingly, pull the length of the string that we saved to the "latest" variable.
 It returns a real number so we are going to save that under "strLength".
 With the length in hand we are now going to put that into a for loop.
 We know that the first part of the .json code will always be the same: {"latest":" so we are going to count the characters in that string and keep it in our minds (there are 11 characters).
 Next within the "for loop" we will initialize a temporary variable, i, and set that to 13.
 We'll get to why we don't set it to 11 in a second but first we're going to work on the next two parts of the "for loop", the next bit of which is telling it how long it should run.
 For this we are going to tell it that while i is less then strLength it should run the code.
 Finally we will put in the last bit which is telling the loop what to do after every iteration which will be i++ .
-In other words we're telling the loop to add 1 to whatever is.
+In other words we're telling the loop to add 1 to whatever i is.

-for (var i = 13; i < strLength; i++) {
+strLength = string_length(latest) for (var i = 13; i < strLength; i++) {

 So now we need to write the code that the loop should run.
 This is where string_char_at comes in.
 This function requires two variables the first being which string and the second being at what position in the string it should be looking at.
 For what string we're looking at we're going to use the local variable "latest" that we talked about earlier and the second variable will be what the for loop has told "i" it needs to be.

-Since we don't want the trailing string after the version number ( "} ) and we know the character directly after our version number is always a double quotation we need to tell it that while string_char_at( latest, i) does not equalthat it can run the next bit of code.
+Since we don't want the trailing string after the version number ( "} ) and we know the character directly after our version number is always a double quotation we need to tell it that while string_char_at( latest, i) does not equal " that it can run the next bit of code.
 Once it comes to the double quotation mark though it needs to stop and break the loop.

 House Keeping